-- sincere, precise and timely verbal and written praise - achievement stickers and stamps - house points - whole class rewards such as marbles in the jar, small prizes or additional play time. - Headteacher awards in celebration assemblies consisting of certificates, stickers and entry into the Hall of Fame. - 'Diamond Diners' awards given by midday supervisors which are a weekly award given to those children who show excellent behaviour at lunchtimes. - class and school achievement awards - events such as film/games afternoon at the end of each half term - positive notes home, by the class teacher and/or Head teacher e.g. Marvellous Me app - positive phone calls home
+- sincere, precise and timely verbal and written praise - achievement stickers and stamps - house points - whole class rewards such as marbles in the jar, small prizes or additional play time. - Headteacher awards in celebration assemblies consisting of certificates, stickers and entry into the Hall of Fame. - 'Diamond Diners' awards given by midday supervisors which are a weekly award given to those children who show excellent behaviour at lunchtimes. - class and school achievement awards - events such as film/games afternoon at the end of each half term - 'Hot Choc Friday' with the Head or Deputy for showing consistency in their behaviour and Maple Tree values

+- positive notes home, by the class teacher and/or Head teacher e.g. Marvellous Me app - positive phone calls home - Teamwork Trophy a trophy given to the class who have been noticed by Senior Leaders